oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic-access-from-operator-host/README.md

-# OKE Flannel with Operator Access Example
+# OKE NPN (Native Pod Networking) with Operator Access Example

 ## Introduction

 This example shows how to deploy OKE clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
-It deploys one Flannel-based basic OKE Cluster, one node pool, one Bastion service endpoint, one Bastion session, and one Compute instance with the characteristics described below.
+It deploys one NPN basic OKE Cluster, one node pool, one Bastion service endpoint, one Bastion session, and one Compute instance with the characteristics described below.

 Once the cluster is provisioned, cluster access is automatically enabled from the provisioned Compute instance, which is accessible via the OCI Bastion service endpoint.
 We refer to this Compute instance as the Operator host.

 ### Pre-Requisites

 #### Networking
 The OKE cluster and the node pool depend on a pre existing Virtual Cloud Network (VCN).
-A VCN built specifically for this deployment is available in [flannel network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/flannel).
+A VCN built specifically for this deployment is available in [native network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/native).

 Additionally, the Operator host requires an instance principal credential properly authorized for managing the OKE cluster.
 That means a dynamic group and a policy are required.